shenhuiying2017/azure-docs.es-es/articles/service-fabric/service-fabric-get-started-mac.md

 <properties
-   pageTitle="Configuración del entorno de desarrollo en Mac OS X | Microsoft Azure" description="Instale las herramientas, el SDK y el motor en tiempo de ejecución y cree un clúster de desarrollo local.
-Después de completar esta instalación, estará listo para compilar aplicaciones en Mac OS X." services="service-fabric" documentationCenter=".net" authors="seanmck"
+   pageTitle="Set up your development environment on Mac OS X | Microsoft Azure" description="Install the runtime, SDK, and tools and create a local development cluster.
+After completing this setup, you will be ready to build applications on Mac OS X." services="service-fabric" documentationCenter=".net" authors="seanmck"